JennStro/DAT250-hand-in/dat250-expass3.md

 ##### Installation and verifying
 The installation and verifying went ok with no problems.
+The only thing was that I had to install gpg so that I could do the verification.
+But this was easily done with Homebrew.
  ![VerifyMongoDb](Screenshots/VerifyMongoDb.png?raw=true)

 #### Experiment 1